-Perched proudly on the corner of busy Canterbury Road and Pleasantville-esk Maling Road, stands The Maling Room.
-From the exterior, this heritage listed building appears to be nothing more then what it formerly was – a post office.
-But these days, The Maling Room houses an unassuming cafe serving up some of the eastern suburbs'best coffee.
+Sitting proudly on the corner of busy Canterbury Road and Pleasantville-esque Maling Road, stands The Maling Room.
+From the exterior, this heritage-listed building still looks like the post office, but it now houses an unassuming cafe that's serving up some of the eastern suburbs'best coffee.

-Once inside, apricot coloured walls and high ceilings house practical, classic timber furnishings.
-Although slightly dated and even a bit daggy, the main clientele of elderly couples and mums with bubs don’t seem to mind.
+Inside, apricot-coloured walls and high ceilings house practical, classic timber furnishings.
+Although slightly dated (and even a bit daggy), the main clientele (elderly couples and mums with kids) don’t seem to mind.
 This cafe's appeal isn't a designer fit-out; it's the coffee.

 Current owner Andrew Lew has installed a couple of Synesso machines that get quite the workout.
 The extensive coffee menu makes a particular note of steaming milk at the optimal 65 degrees, so those who like it hot will have to request so.
-Upstairs, staff are busy roasting their own in-house blend as well as a high rotation of single origin coffees, all of which are available for purchasing.
-The roastery supplies to many of the cafes along Maling Road and all across the city.
+Upstairs, staff are busy roasting their own blend and single origin coffees, all of which are available for purchase.
+The roastery supplies to many cafes all across the city.

-For some food to go with your coffee, The Maling Room provides an extensive breakfast menu that is heavy on for eggs.
-The lunch menu prize-winner is the salmon ‘signature platter’, served with a mere five condiments.
+For some food to go with your coffee, The Maling Room provides an extensive breakfast menu that is heavy-on for eggs.
+The lunch menu prize-winner is the salmon signature platter, served with five condiments.
 For sweets, house-made cakes and baked goods from Noisette fill the display cabinet.